DylanElens/obsidian/datamining/exam prep/datamining_prep.excalidraw.md

 Regression

-Predict a value of a continuos valued variable based on values of other variables assuming a linear or non-linear model of dependency.
+Predict a value of a continuous valued variable based on values of other variables assuming a linear or non-linear model of dependency.